tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/tcr_instance.html.markdown

 * `name` - (Required, String, ForceNew) Name of the TCR instance.
 * `delete_bucket` - (Optional, Bool) Indicate to delete the COS bucket which is auto-created with the instance or not.
 * `open_public_operation` - (Optional, Bool) Control public network access.
+* `replications` - (Optional, List) Specify List of instance Replications, premium only.
+The available [source region list](https://www.tencentcloud.com/document/api/1051/41101) is here.
 * `security_policy` - (Optional, Set) Public network access allowlist policies of the TCR instance.
 Only available when `open_public_operation` is `true`.
 * `tags` - (Optional, Map) The available tags within this TCR instance.

+The `replications` object supports the following:

+* `region_id` - (Optional, Int) Replication region ID, check the example at the top of page to find out id of region.
+* `syn_tag` - (Optional, Bool) Specify whether to sync TCR cloud tags to COS Bucket.
+NOTE: You have to specify when adding, modifying will be ignored for now.

 The `security_policy` object supports the following: